lchenfei/IS_VS_all_code/README.md

 The code reproduces the results in Table 1.

 ----------------------------------------------------------------------
-A. Reproducing Table 1 (All Methods Excluding ECL)
+A. Reproducing Table 1 and 2 (All Methods Excluding ECL)
 ----------------------------------------------------------------------

 All R-based methods are implemented in the `R_methods` folder.